How to Easily Create a Product via GraphQL

 2.)
 Create a function that will execute your mutation

-hook to create a function that will be executed at will, and several variables that act as references to return data and metadata.
+Once our mutation query is all set and ready, we use the useMutation hook to create a function that will be executed at will, and several variables that act as references to return data and metadata.

 3.)
 Invoke your function and capture results